Angel's Triangle, El Paso, Texas: History

 Angel's Triangle was originally nicknamed the "Devil's Triangle" because of the shape of the area and the high crime rate.
 In the early 1990s, the area experienced high rates of drug dealing, prostitution and gang violence.
 In 1993, a group was formed by Mr. and Mrs. Luis Aguilera called the Angel's Triangle Association (ATA) which had been identifying community needs for the area.
 Also in response to crime in the area, police officers led by officer Raul Prieto, decided to implement a program to improve the safety of the neighborhood.
 This community policing effort was funded by grants under the Violent Crime Control and Law Enforcement Act.
 The program involved training officers and the community alike to start referring to the neighborhood as the Angel's Triangle, and involved community participation in neighborhood clean-ups.
 Within three years of implementing the program, there was a 35% decrease in all crimes in the area.
 The programs enacted in the 90s have helped the neighborhood feel safer, but it still remained a high-crime area in 2003.
-By 2010, residents reported feeling safe, despite the run-down look the area still had.
+By 2010, residents reported feeling safe, despite the neighborhood still appearing run-down.